lab-rasool/moffitt-fl-nv-flare/README.md

 ./run_experiments -h
 ./run_experiments -e 'job number"
 ```
-The NLST datasets used will in these experiments will be made available
+The NLST datasets used in these experiments will be made publicly available